Testing and Test room

 Complementary tests valid on a national basis may also be required, in particular: UL-CSA standards (North American market), EAC standards (Russian market), NEMA-IEEE (North America and some Middle Eastern countries).

 Naval regulations often require more restrictive tests than general ones.
-For example, the rules of naval classification registers require an external inspector to oversee testing when the engine power exceeds 50kW for defence systems or 100kW for commercial systems.
+For example, the rules of naval classification registers require an external inspector to oversee testing when the motor power exceeds 50kW for defence systems or 100kW for commercial systems.
 Having a quality system in place, from design through construction to testing in the testing room, therefore becomes a fundamental requirement for the growth and internationalisation of a manufacturing company.

 Electro Adda’s test laboratory is the location where functional performance or tests on the assembled machine are verified.
 Component tests, e.g. dielectric measurements, are carried out in the production departments.